SHALLOW

 Shallow entered production in May of 2018, over the course of 2 weekends (4 full days of filming).
 I self-funded the film, and paid the entire crew out of my own pocket (I did not use kickstarter, or any other fundraising resources), using the money I saved up from my current gig at the time while working in post-production on Godzilla: King of the Monsters.
 I poured so much of my savings from that job into this film, having spent about $6,000 to get the film finished.
 It was so worth it.

 Post-Production lasted the second half of 2018, and the film was completely finished by the end of December of that year.
 We entered the film festival circuit in 2019, and won several small online film festival awards, and got screened at Glendale International Film Festival in October 2019, which was the highlight.
-Here’s a picture of the movie theater that screened Shallow, and a picture of Chris and I on the red carpet (click the images to enlarge):
+Here’s a picture of the movie theater that screened Shallow, and a picture of Chris and I on the red carpet (on screen left).

 Finally, I’m ready to release Shallow online to the public.
-Without further ado, here is the final, finished film – please enjoy (set the quality to 1080p):
+Without further ado, here is the final, finished film – please enjoy (on screen left).

 After the film was finished, I ended up putting together an additional short 5 minute Behind The Scenes video, which gives you a special exclusive look into the making of Shallow.
-We had such a large amount of unused footage and outtakes, that I knew this featurette was begging to be made – please enjoy (set the quality to 1080p):
+We had such a large amount of unused footage and outtakes, that I knew this featurette was begging to be made – please enjoy (on screen left).

 Shallow was intended to be the first of more narrative short films I plan on making in the future.
 While I am not yet ready to officially announce any future projects, I can say that I have a handful in development, in collaboration with several different creative friends I’m working with.
 More to come!